safetycircle/website/_posts/2014-03-06-safetycircle-dashboard-goes-live.md

 ---
 layout: post
 title: "SafetyCircle Dashboard goes live!"
-description: "Track your WHS goals with ease"
+description: Track your WHS goals with ease
 type: photo
 image:
-  feature: picture-11.jpg
+  feature: "picture-11.jpg"
+category:
-category: news
+  - news
+  - photos
-tags: [dashboard, safetycircle]
+tags:
+  - dashboard
+  - safetycircle
 comments: true
 share: true
+published: false
 ---

 After years of working with Excel spreadsheets, Word tables and Powerpoint slides SafetyCircle has taken a quantum leap onto “the cloud”.

 We found that many of our clients needed assistance to track and report on their WHS Success Indicators – both the traditional Lagging Indicators like LTI’s, Claims, LTIFR, LTISR and so on; as well as Positive Performance Indicators like Hazards Reported, Outstanding Corrective Actions, WHS Inspections performed etc.